Why? Because unless you’re keeping your customer in mind every step of the way, you could be missing out.

 After the transaction: This involves billing, product support, questions and returns; also, you might send customer feedback surveys, product newsletters or thank you cards.

 After mapping out the touchpoints in the customer journey, step back and see how they all fit together.
-Are there any obstacles that the customer might experience along the way?
+Are there any obstacles the customer might experience along the way?
 Are any of the touchpoints missing or underserved?
 Is it clear for the customer how to resolve potential issues in the transaction?

 Once you establish this map of the customer journey, you’ll be able to evaluate the experience and make improvements where necessary.